 What did you study in Bangkok?

 2016 was my first year with Out Adventures.
-There was another guy who worked with you but he retired so he connected Robert and I. I really appreciated it because Out Adventures’ trips are really fun.
-Also, I’m gay so its exciting to take Out Adventures’ groups out to gay bars and have different experiences than I would with my other tour groups.
+There was another guy who worked with you, but he retired, so he connected Robert and me.
+I really appreciated it because Out Adventures’ trips are really fun.
+Also, I’m gay, so it’s exciting to take Out Adventures’ groups out to gay bars and have different experiences than I would with my other tour groups.

 What is it about Thai customs and culture you enjoy showing off most?

 I want visitors to learn and understand Thai culture.
 And I want them to have fun doing it.
-Its great when you become friends and you can compare cultures and talk about it.
+It’s great when you become friends, and you can compare cultures and talk about them.